tldr-pages/tldr/pages/linux/lrunzip.md

 `lrunzip {{filename.lrz}}`

-- Decompress a file, using more processor threads:
+- Decompress a file using more processor threads:

 `lrunzip -p {{8}} {{filename.lrz}}`

-- Decompress a file, silently overwriting files if they exist:
+- Decompress a file and silently overwrite files if they exist:

 `lrunzip -f {{filename.lrz}}`